Andre smiles into the camera.

 This code does the following:

-• Renders a canvas where the QR code will be displayed.
+• Render a canvas where the QR code will be displayed.

 • Render a form with an input field for the user to enter the data for the QR code.

-• Use useEffect to draw a white background on the canvas when the component mounts.
+• Use useEffect to draw a white canvas background when the component mounts.

-• Calls the qrcode package's toCanvas method to display the QR code on the canvas when the form is submitted.
+• Call the qrcode package's toCanvas method to display the QR code on the canvas when the form is submitted.

-• Displays an error message if something goes wrong during the generation process.
+• Displays an error message if something goes wrong.

 You can view this code in action at https://andrelandgraf.dev/demos/qr.
 Try entering a URL or any other data and click the "Generate QR Code" button to generate the QR code image.